tommccoy1/embers-of-autoregression/README.md

 python counting_candidate_words.py
 # After this, we manually filtered the candidates, down to 150 of each token count

-# Count how often each number appears
+# Count how often each number appears in C4
+cd corpus_analysis/
-python counting_numbers.py
+python c4_number_frequency.py

 # Create examples: 30 for each number 1 to 100, made from common or rare words; matching the tokenization
 # splits and word lengths across common and rare words